devplayer0/fyp/report.md

 After evaluation, the `a` and `b` lists are updated with strings which should be equal based on the expected and real booleans.
 These will be fed into a `diff` step later.
-The total number of correct test cases is counted.
+The total number of correct test cases is also counted.

 #### `compare` / `write_diff`

-Uses a `diff` and `exec` step to compare `cases.a` to `cases.b`.
-This will be written to a file (`diff.txt`) which will show a human-friendly summary of any incorrect test cases.
+Uses `diff` and `exec` steps to compare `cases.a` to `cases.b`.
+This diff be written to a file (`diff.txt`) which will show a human-friendly summary of any incorrect test cases.

 #### `write_submitty_results`

-Generates a JSON file in the structure required by Submitty to set the score of the Correctness step (discuessed later).
+Generates a JSON file with the structure required by Submitty to set the score of the Correctness step (discussed later).

 ### Performance